9x6/TUoS-MALDI-practical/maldiquant.md

 ncol(featureMatrix_filter)
 ```

-We now know where there are peaks, and what the intesity is in each sample.
+We now know where there are peaks, and what the intensity is in each sample.
 We don't yet know whether there are any differences between samples.
 A lot of analysis can be done in R, but alternatively we can export the data as csv files to enable import in other applications which are more user friendly:
 ```r
 intensities_out<-data.frame(Sample=samples$tech_id,
                             Label=samples$soil,